10 Push Press Alternatives For Improving Pressing Power

 Coaching Points

 Thrusters are a complex movement, combining the movements of two technical lifts – the Front Squat and the Push Press.
-If you’re not already proficient in both of those lifts I would recommend following the links to each of those individual exercises and becoming familiar with those first.
+If you’re not already proficient in both of those lifts I would recommend becoming familiar with those first.

 I know many CrossFit workouts prescribe a high volume of Thruster reps and encourage you to work as fast as possible.
 Having said that, always make sure that you’re able to maintain proper technique and keep a braced core when squatting.